 The team used high-intensity X-rays from the Advanced Photon Source at Argonne National Laboratory to investigate color-producing nanostructures within hair-like structures that cover some species of butterflies, weevils and beetles, bees, and spiders and tarantulas.
 They found that the architectures of these nanostructures are identical to chemical polymers engineered by chemists and materials scientists.

-Engineers, however, have had difficulty organizing these polymers in structures large enough to make them commercially feasible, using either bottom up (self-assembly) or top-down (lithograpic templates, etc.) techniques.
+Engineers, however, have had difficulty organizing these polymers in structures large enough to make them commercially feasible, using either bottom up (self-assembly) or top-down (lithographic templates, etc.) techniques.

 "These biophotonic nanostructures have the same shapes commonly seen in blends of large, synthetic, Lego-like molecules called block copolymers, developed by chemists," says lead author Vinod Saranathan, former Yale graduate student and now faculty member at Yale-NUS College in Singapore.